openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **MathJax**

-  A LaTeX-like language you use to write equations.
+  A LaTeX-like language that you use to write equations.
 Studio uses MathJax to render text input such as x^2 and sqrt(x^2-4) as "beautiful math."

   For more information, see :ref:`MathJax in Studio`.